juhaku/utoipa/utoipa-swagger-ui/README.md

 * **actix-web** Enables actix-web integration with pre-configured SwaggerUI service factory allowing users to use the Swagger UI without a hazzle.
+* **rocket** Enables rocket integration with with pre-configured routes for serving the Swagger UI and api doc without a hazzle.

 # Install